The Back Story of the Clothespin Bag

-It’s Saturday.
-The weather is amazing and sunny.
-The birds are chirping, the bees are buzzing, and I have a pile of laundry 5ft high that needs washing.
-Just what I want to do on a day like this!
-But it’s a nice day outside and I can just hang my laundry out to dry.
+Like all stories, the story of the clothespin bag began with chaos on a wonderful Saturday.
+It was a warm sunny day.
+The birds were chirping, the bees were buzzing, and I had a pile of laundry 5ft high that needed washing.
+Just what I wanted to do on a day like that!
+But it is a nice day outside, and I could easily hang my laundry out to dry.

-I start my laundry, load one,… I take it outside and start hanging it.
-Of course, by now the wind has picked up.
-When I come back later with load two the first load of hanging laundry is laying on the fresh cut grass… of course it is….
+I started my laundry, load one.
+I took it outside and start hanging it.
+Of course, by now, the wind had picked up.
+When I came back later with load two, the first load of hanging laundry was laying on the fresh-cut grass… of course, it was….

-So, off I go looking for my clothes pins to keep everything stables.
-They reside in the same plastic bag that I purchased them in.
-Picture as plastic bag with several holes, no visible top or bottom, pins falling out in all directions when you pick it up, but somehow with all the holes in the bag, moisture will not escape so they are also sopping wet.
+So, off I went looking for my clothespins to keep everything stables.
+They resided in the same plastic bag that I purchased them in.
+Picture a plastic bag with several holes, no visible top or bottom, pins falling out in all directions when you pick it up, but somehow with all the holes in the bag, moisture will not escape, so they are also sopping wet.

-I take them outside, losing half of them on the way… and try to attach them to my clothes.
-But of course, they are falling all over the ground, I have nowhere to place them so they are handy… so the struggle continues… or as I like to say, the struggle is real.
+I took them outside, losing half of them on the way, and tried to attach them to my clothes.
+But of course, they fall all over the ground.
+I have nowhere to place them so that they are handy.
+So the struggle continues, or as I like to say, the struggle is real.

-After getting the first load of laundry fixed, finish hanging the second and third loads I decided this just wasn’t going to work.
-Especially since the summer just started!
+After getting the first load of laundry fixed, finish hanging the second and third loads, I decided this was not working.
+Especially, since the summer just started!
 More laundry will dry outside!

 I know, I know, this sounds ludicrous!
-Who needs a Clothes Pin Bag?
+Who needs a Clothespin Bag?
 Why not just use an old shopping bag, the bag they came in, an old container, you name it?!?!?!
 Or easier yet, why not just buy one from the store?
-But clothes pins will rust in plastic bags, and the wood ones will also swell… so if you’re like me and you hang your clothes outside to dry in the summer, clothes pins are needed.
+But clothespins will rust in plastic bags, and the wood ones will also swell… so if you are like me and you hang your clothes outside to dry in the summer, clothespins are needed.

-As you know I don’t like wasting money and if I can make it myself I will try.
+As you know, I do not like to waste money.
+If I can make it myself, I will try.

 What You Need:

-- An old shirt – I use this instead of new/old material b/c it hangs well on hangers, and I have an abundance of old shirts.
+- An old shirt.
+I use old shirts instead of fabric because shirts hang well on hangers, and I have an abundance of old shirts.

-- A coat hanger – I used metal but plastic will also do.
+- A coat hanger – I used metal ones, but plastic will also do.

 Prep the Shirt

-- Mark the shirt to show where you will need to sew it.
-As this isn’t a precision job, I just use an old bar of soap to mark the lines I need.
-But if you want it to look fancy, you can use pins to mark the lines.
+Mark the shirt to show where you will need to sew it.
+This is not a precision job.
+I use an old bar of soap to mark the lines I need.
+But if you want it to look fancy, you can use pins or markers to indicate your sewing the lines.

-Take note not to mark your lines all the way to the top of the sleeves as you need to leave space for the hanger to go through.
+Important: Do not mark your lines to the top of the sleeves as you need to leave space for the hanger to go through.

 Sew the Shirt

-3. Sew the shirt closed along the lines you have created.
-Again, don’t sew to the top of the sleeves.
+Sew the shirt closed along the lines you have created.
+Again, do not sew to the top of the sleeves.

-4. At the 2 bottom corners of the bag, open the shirt and fold it so that you can sew across the edge.
-This will force the bottom of the bag to stay open, making it easier to access the pins.
+At the two bottom corners of the bag, open the shirt and fold it so that you can sew across the edge.
+This forces the bottom of the bag to stay open, making it easier to access the pins.

-You will notice the vertical black stitching coming across the white horizontal stitching in the pic on the right.
+You will notice the vertical black stitching coming across the white horizontal stitches in the pic on the right.

-5. Cut all the surplus material off, including the excess triangle from step 4 above.
+Cut all the surplus material off, including the excess triangle from the step above.